Can Gene Therapy Cure Blindness?

-In particular, one young boy in the US, who took part in a clinical trial at the Bascom Palmer Eye Institute in Miami, Florida, experienced significant results from a gene therapy treatment.
-The ophthalmologists are unsure how much improvement he can expect to see, but his vision was reported afterwards as 20/30 with glasses in his better-seeing right eye, and his worse-seeing left eye as slowly improving.
+One young boy, Creed Pettit from the USA who took part in a clinical trial at the Bascom Palmer Eye Institute in Miami, Florida experienced significant results after undergoing gene therapy treatment.
+While the study ophthalmologists were initially unsure how much improvement could be expected, Creed’s vision reached 20/30 with glasses in his better-seeing eye.
+The vision in his worse-seeing eye was also slowly improving.

-It typically works by using a harmless virus to deliver healthy copies of genetic material into cells.
-This genetic material compensates for abnormal genes or helps to make protein.
-If a mutated gene is to blame for a necessary protein that is faulty or missing, the idea is that the normal copies of the gene may help restore the function of the protein.
+Gene Therapy typically works by implanting healthy copies of genetic material into cells.
+This genetic material is theoretically then able to compensate for abnormal genes that are not functioning properly.
+For example, if a mutated gene is to blame for a missing or faulty protein, normal copies of this gene may help to restore the protein and encourage normal function.

-Gene therapy is a promising treatment for a number of diseases, including some types of cancer, genetic disorders, and certain viral infections.
-However, in most cases, the technique is experimental and still being studied to figure out if it is safe and effective in humans.
+Advocates for gene therapy research believe that it could be a promising treatment for a number of diseases, including some types of cancer, genetic diseases, and certain viral infections.
+In reality, however, the technique remains largely experimental with more research needed to determine its safety and efficacy in humans.

 Gene therapy for Age-Related Macular Degeneration (AMD)

-All those participating in the trial had what’s known as dry AMD, the most common form of the condition.
+All participants in the trial were diagnosed with dry AMD – the most common form of the condition.
 Dry AMD is when the decline in vision is gradual and can occur over many years.
 As it progresses, dry AMD can develop into wet AMD, in which there is the risk of severe vision loss.

-There is, in fact, already one gene therapy available for another rare eye disorder.
-In 2016, the same team in Oxford demonstrated that an injection could improve the vision of people with choroideremia.
-Choroideremia specifically affects young men whose light-detecting cells in the retina are dying due to a faulty gene.
-The disorder has no treatment or cure, and without gene therapy, it eventually leads to blindness.
+The condition specifically affects young men whose light-detecting cells in the retina are dying due to a faulty gene.
+The disorder currently has no treatment or cure, and without gene therapy, it eventually leads to blindness.

-To find out how Laser Eye Surgery could help you or to book your complimentary initial consultation, leave us a comment or get in touch with one of our friendly clinic coordinators.
+To find out how Laser Eye Surgery could help you or to Book a Consultation today, leave us a comment or get in touch with one of our friendly clinic coordinators.